Known for coastal town, marina, medieval old town, monument, museum, promenade, venetian empire

 In Croatia, we will walk historical center of Split (UNESCO World Heritage Site), see coastal town Sibenik, its fortress, historical center and the cathedral, also UNESCO World Heritage Site.
 Next day we will walk another one UNESCO town, Trogir, and after another night in Split, on the way back, we will visit famous fortress Klis.

 Next what we need to see are few places not so far from Mostar.
-We will see historical town Blagaj with dervish monastery (tekija) built around 1520, historic town Pocitelj, served as open-air museum, with narrow streets and old Ottoman fort with great view and after that we will have refreshing walk in Kravica, a green area with cascade of waterfalls.
+We will see historical town Blagaj with dervish monastery (tekija) built around 1520 over river that coming from a cave, after that we will have a refreshing walk in Kravica, a green area with cascade of waterfalls, and finish this day with visiting pilgrimage center Medjugorje.

 In Sibenik, another Venetian town, we will see famous cathedral (UNESCO World Heritage site) and see its historical center.
-Close to Sibenik is also located coastal St. Nicholas fortress we going to walk around.
-On the way to Trogir, we will see amazing small coastal town Rogoznica located on former island.
+We will also explore famous Barone fortress.
+On the way to Split, we will see the panoramic view of coastal town Primosten from the place called Black Madonna (Statue of Our Lady Of Loreto).

 We invite you to take with us an all seasons tour covers the most important UNESCO towns of Dalmatian coast and Bosnia.
 Visit with us 2 countries, Croatia and Bosnia-Herzegovina, to see Venetian towns with amazing architecture, medieval fortresses and stunning scenic roads.